openml/server-api/docs/contributing/tests.md

 The `expdb_test` and `user_test` connections automatically start a transaction during setup and perform a rollback during teardown.
 This means that as long as you do not `.commit()` any changes, the data will not persist.
 This is a good thing.
-We do not want our tests to side effects, as it might lead to inconsistent behavior.
+We do not want our tests to have side effects, as it might lead to inconsistent behavior.

 There is one situation where you may need to commit to the database: migration tests.
 Since the PHP API communicates to the database in a separate transaction, changes made within the transaction in "Python land" are not visible to PHP.